 USN - USS Hornet, in Task Group 17 (Rear Admiral G. D. Murray),

-and, with the Enterprise, fought in the Battle of Santa Cruz (26-27 Oct) in
+and, with the Enterprise, fought in the Battle of the Santa Cruz Islands (October 26-27) in

 which she was sunk by air attack.

-SOUTH PACIFIC AREA (SOPAC, Joint Chiefs of Staff): Naval Battle of Santa Cruz: U.S. force sustains heavy loss, but checks Japanese movement toward
+SOUTH PACIFIC AREA (SOPAC, Joint Chiefs of Staff): During the Battle of the Santa Cruz Islands U.S. force sustains heavy loss, but checks Japanese movement toward